German comics: History

 In 2000, Comicforum debuted on the web and acted as a hub for German comic creators.
 In 2004, it was recognized by the Interessenverband Comic, describing it as a factor the German comic landscape can no longer be imagined without.

+On the occasion of the 2018 Erlangen Comic Salon, the Goethe-Institut that promotes German literature worldwide, published an overview on current German comic publications.

+Awards

 The most prestigious comic award for German-language comic artists is the Max & Moritz Prize.